Rachit-Rajak/Excel-Sales-Analytics/README.md

 ## Technologies and Tools Used:

-- **Excel**: Advanced features such as pivot tables, charts, and financial formulas for comprehensive data analysis and visualization.
+- **Excel**: Advanced features such as pivot tables, and financial formulas for comprehensive data analysis and visualization.
 - **Data Analysis**: Performance metrics, financial ratios, customer segmentation, and market trends.

 ## Project Objectives: